stevenharradine/hasher/README.md

     --enable-md5={true|false}
     --enable-sha1={true|false}
     --enable-sha256={true|false}
-    --find-missing={true|false}, do not scan the files but just look for missing hashes" --update, update this program with the lastest version from git --help, -h, -?
+    --find-missing={true|false}, do not scan the files but just look for missing hashes --enable-report={true|false}, write the final report to the --report-location --report-location=the location to write the final report when --enable-report flag is set to true --update, update this program with the lastest version from git --help, -h, -?
 Will enable this help window